THIS ADVERT IS ON HOLD UNTILL FURTHER NOTICE

 The Isle of Wight Council is an equal opportunities employer, who is proud to encourage applications from all cultures, backgrounds and abilities to better reflect the diversity within our local community.
 In addition to this, we are also a Disability Confident Employer.
 Along with a number of other areas of commitments, this means that providing you meet the basic essential requirements of the advertised role and have declared yourself as disabled, you will be offered an opportunity for an interview within the council.

-Please view information pack and complete your job application online at www.iow.gov.uk/jobvacancies.
-Telephone 01983 823134 or email email@example.com if you need further information about applying.
+If you have difficulty completing your online application or if you need further information about how to apply, telephone 01983 823134 or email email@example.com.
 Please note only applications completed and submitted online by the closing date will be accepted.

 We often receive a high volume of applicants for our vacancies.
 If you do not hear from the recruiting manager within three weeks of the closing date, we regret that your application will not have been successful on this occasion.
 If unsuccessful, we actively encourage you to revisit our job pages and apply to alternate posts that may be suitable.